ronnieholm/Backend-web-programming-course-spring-2015/Source/Exercises/Exercise30/README.md

      methods (AddCarToPool, RemoveCarFromPool, LookupCar) which require
 	 implementation.
 Your job is to complete these methods according to the specification in the code file.
-  2. In the file InsertCodeHere.cs, some code that tests the CarPool class has been inserted.
+  2. In the file CarPool.cs, some code that tests the CarPool class has been inserted.
 Run the program and check that your CarPool class behaves as expected.